History of the Perthshire Patons

 24/7/1772 - 30/1/1860

-Donald MacGillivray was Calum's and Jamie's great great great great great grandfather.
+Donald MacGillivray was Calum's and Jamie's five times great grandfather.

-Donald was born on July 24th 1772 in Dores, and christened two days later.
+Donald was born on July 24th 1772 in Dunchea, parish of Dores, and christened two days later on the 26th.

 Donald trained to become a house carpenter, and married Isabella Munroe on 5th September 1796, in Inverness, Scotland (OPR:098/8/14).
 Donald is listed from Ness Bleachfield, most likely his place of abode at the time.